Charge qubits in the USC regime for quantum state transfer: Incoherent coupler for quantum state transfer

-Among the several different tasks required to perform quantum processing, the coherent and fast controllable interaction between two subsystems is crucial~\cite{Yan2018, Collodo2020}.
+Among the several different tasks required to perform quantum processing, the coherent and fast controllable interaction between two subsystems is one of the most crucial~\cite{Yan2018, Collodo2020}.
 However, a successful information exchange often relies on having a highly controllable and coherent third-party quantum system that acts as a mediator/coupler.
-A radically different approach is to design a protocol which is insensitive to the state of the mediator~\cite{Cardenas2017}, with the advantage that the coupler does not require preparation or postselection~\cite{Collodo2020}.
+A radically different approach is to design a protocol which is insensitive to the state of the mediator~\cite{Cardenas2017}, with the advantage that the coupler does not require preparation or post-selection~\cite{Collodo2020,google_sup,google_2,coupler2020}.

-In this section, we follow the latter approach by Cardenas {\it et al.} and consider a theoretical mediator described by Hamiltonian in Eq. (\ref{eq:H_2CPB_LC_osc}), approximating the CPBs by two-level systems ($H_{{{\rm{USC}}}}\approx H_2$) capacitively coupled to two transmons with coupling strength $\lambda_1$ and $\lambda_2$.
+In this section, we follow the latter approach by Cardenas {\it et al.}~\cite{Cardenas2017} and consider a theoretical mediator described by the Hamiltonian in Eq. (\ref{eq:H_2CPB_LC_osc}), approximating the CPBs by two-level systems ($H_{\rm{coupler}}\approx H_2$) capacitively coupled to two transmons with strength $\lambda_1$ and $\lambda_2$.
 Since the CPB and the transmon have positive and negative anharmonicity, respectively, there is a choice of parameters for which the two transmons only couple to the oscillator in the one-excitation manifold~\cite{Ku2020}, thus obtaining the Hamiltonian of the QST protocol